Skip to content

 Setting the geofence

 Each site has its own geofence — a pin on a map and a radius.
 You set it in Locations: search the address, fine-tune the pin, and widen or tighten the circle.
+A new site starts at a 100m radius.
 A tight radius is stricter; a wider one is more forgiving for big sites, car parks and weak GPS.
 See Locations & geofences.

 When GPS is not reliable

 Basements, thick-walled pubs and rural sites can have poor GPS.
-For those, pair clock-in with a printed QR code by the till — staff scan it to clock in on-site without needing a location fix.
+For those, pair clock-in with a printed QR code by the till, so there is always an obvious way to start a shift when the slide-to-clock screen is struggling.
 See QR clock-in.
 You choose which methods are allowed in Clock-in rules.

 Common questions